Saqlain-Shohrab/Ireland-DTT/README.md

 # Project README

-This project is a demo quiz priject.
-It includes setup instructions for configuring external files, creating JSON data, adding PNG files to the `drawable` directory, and implementing Firebase.
+This project is a demo quiz project.
+Given below are the setup instructions for configuring external files, creating JSON data, adding PNG files to the `drawable` directory, and implementing Firebase.
+It will help to perfectly run the app without any issues.

 ## Setup Instructions